-For the requests regarding Website Authentication certificates, Multicert further performs the verification of the relevant CAA records before issuing SSL certificates.
+For the requests regarding Website Authentication certificates, Multicert performs the verification of the relevant CAA records at the moment of the certificate request form submission and immediately before issuing SSL certificates.
 The CA will act in compliance with the CAA records, if existing.
 Multicert CA identification domain in CAA records is 'multicert.com'.